cimnine/netbox-dhcp/README.md

 * Does not yet implement DHCPINFORM messages
 * Does not yet support DHCPv6
 * Does not yet support IP pools
+* Will not work on non-posix/linux/darwin systems because of the raw socket library

 ## Netbox Assumptions